UnCruise Sea of Cortez Adventures — 8 Reasons to Choose a Week on the Wild Side

 John in a wet suit ready to snorkel! * Photo: John Roberts

-The adults, large males and females, mostly sun themselves on the rocks while watching closely over the pups who zip around the waters and curiously approach us to nibble at our snorkel fins and pose for our underwater cameras.
+The adults, large males and females, mostly sun themselves on the rocks while watching closely over the young and curious sea lions who zip around the waters and approach us to nibble at our snorkel fins and pose for our underwater cameras.

 UnCruise Sea of Cortez includes snorkeling with sea lions